IvanZ505/runb-notes/docs/discrete-2/discrete-2.md

 - The probability mass function of `X` is the function `p(X) = P(X=x)`
 - The cumulative distribution function of X is the function `F(X)=P(X≤x)`
+	- The sum of the Probability mass function up to and including the value of x.
 - $F(x)=\sum_{t≤x}p(t)=\sum_{t≤x}P(X=t)$
 - ???
 Navidi book